Thunder Over Michigan Ticket Giveaway

 a.
 Decisions of the Station management with respect to the Promotion are final.

 b.
-Up to four (4) prizes will be awarded in accordance with Section 1 of these Official Rules.
+Up to five (5) prizes will be awarded in accordance with Section 1 of these Official Rules.

 c.
 Odds of being selected as a Contestant depend upon the number and order of phone calls received.